You are here

 The tour gets underway

-We collected our shiny black VW T-Roc convertible from the friendly team at Motos Luis and set off onto Carrer Londres (Carrer is Ibizan for ‘street’) then turned right at the second roundabout with the horse statues.
+We collected our shiny black VW T-Roc convertible from the friendly team at Moto Luis and set off onto Carrer Londres (Carrer is Ibizan for ‘street’) then turned right at the second roundabout with the horse statues.
 Going straight over the next roundabout, we headed into the countryside, passing the entrance to the renowned Pikes Hotel towards the small hamlet of Can Tomas.

 After passing the big sign for Pikes Hotel, we took the next left onto Cami de S’Olivera, just past the bar of Can Ramonet.